Before even touching down in Athens, we knew that an Athens food tour was at the top of our list of things we wanted to do in the city.

-After a long, interesting, and delicious Athens food tour, we absolutely stand by our initial impression: a food tour through Athens is the perfect way to get introduced to city and to Greek food, and is tons of fun to boot.
+After a long, interesting, and delicious Athens food tour, we absolutely stand by our initial impression: a food tour is a perfect way to get introduced to the city that kicks off most visitor’s Greece itinerary and to Greek food.
+Plus, it’s tons of fun to boot.

 Here’s why you should add an Athens food tour to your trip… and a few highlights from our own experience.